 - Writers tend to be creative problem solvers.
-Driven by curiosity, many innovate and find unusual solutions to familiar problems, e.g. identifying the core themes of an assignment, dissertation or thesis; overcoming writer’s block; managing the writing timetable; boosting confidence; techniques for getting started and knowing when to stop.
+Driven by curiosity, many innovate and find unusual solutions to familiar problems, such as: identifying core themes in an assignment, dissertation or thesis; overcoming writer’s block; managing the writing timetable; boosting confidence; techniques for getting started and knowing when to stop.

 - They are project managers, using transferable skills to achieve, and help others achieve, identified outcomes.
-They are experienced at project planning; working within and with teams; analysing and balancing risks; being flexible in response to shifting demands; and maintaining an overview while paying attention to detail.
-They are used to completing projects ans achieving outcomes on time and within budget.
+They are experienced at project planning; working with and within teams; analysing and balancing risks; being flexible in response to shifting demands; and maintaining an overview while paying attention to detail.
+They are used to completing projects on time and within budget.

 - Writers are sensitive to subtleties of tone and the impact they have on the audience.
 They are skilled editors.

-- They are not afraid of language and use it like an artist’s palette, creating a wide variety of effects and multiple possibilities.
+- They are not afraid of language and use it like an artist’s palette, creating a wide variety of effects with multiple possibilities.

 - Given that writers value creativity and self-determination, pursuing a vocation in the face of considerable odds, they often see the mundane from an unconventional perspective.

-Consultant Fellows bring such qualities, along with the training and experience of being facilitators.
-They design and lead activities that empower participants to carry out research, enhance their analytical and creative thinking, and express themselves with greater power and precision – all invaluable skills in the world of higher education and graduate employment today.
+Consultant Fellows bring these qualities, along with the training and experience of being learning facilitators.
+They design and lead activities that empower participants to carry out research, enhance their analytical and creative thinking, and express themselves with greater power and precision – invaluable skills in the world of higher education and graduate employment today.